alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 ---
 layout: guidance
-title: Get a licence to export fish and shellfish
+title: Get a licence to export live fish and shellfish
 summary: How to export live fish, molluscs and crustaceans.
 permalink: /guidance/get-a-licence-to-export-fish-shellfish.html
 topic: